LoanPig

 According to the LoanPig website, money could be sent to approved applicants within 15 minutes, but this will vary depending on the lender you’ve been matched with.

-Remember, the time it takes for the money to show in your account will depend on your bank’s policies and procedures.
+Remember, the time it takes for the money to appear in your account depends on your bank’s policies and procedures.

 Can I repay my LoanPig loan early?

-Yes, you can, and LoanPig do not charge any early repayment fees for their own loans.
+Yes, you can, and LoanPig does not charge any early repayment fees on its loans.

 How can I get in touch with LoanPig?